Complex tables made easy

 public String users(Model model) {

-YadaDataTable basicTable = yadaDataTableFactory.getSingleton("basicTable", null, table -> {
+YadaDataTable basicTable = yadaDataTableFactory.getSingleton("basicTable", table -> {

 table